protaskin/LowCDC-Win10x64/README.md

         A required certificate is not within its validity period when verifying against the current system clock or the timestamp in the signed file.
 ```

 Open `lowcdc.cat`, compare the singing time of the catalog file and the value of the certificate's 'valid from'.
 Adjust the system clock.
-Run `createcat.bat` again (do not delete `certcopy.cer`, the file is used to determine whether the certificate has been created and added to the certificate stores, otherwise set `CreateCert=0`).
+Run `createcat.bat` again.

 ## Screenshots